yuntianyi-chen/yuntianyi-chen.github.io/_pages/about.md

 # 💬 Talks

+- *2025.06.23*, Paper Presentation, “A Comprehensive Study of Bug-Fix Patterns in Autonomous Driving Systems” at the ACM International Conference on the Foundations of Software Engineering (FSE 2025), Trondheim, Norway
 - *2019.11.22*, Paper Presentation, “Regression Models for Performance Ranking of Configurable Systems: A Comparative Study” at the Annual Conference on Software Analysis, Testing and Evolution (SATE 2019), Hangzhou, China

 # 🎖 Honors and Awards

 - *2024 & 2025*, ACM SIGSOFT CAPS Award
-- *2023*, NSF Student Travel Award
+- *2023 & 2025*, NSF Student Travel Award
 - *2021*, Chair's Award, University of California, Irvine
 - *2017-2018, 2016-2017, & 2018-2019*, Scholarship for Outstanding Students (Top 5%)
 - *2018*, Chinese Undergraduate Computer Design Contest (Provincial Level, Second Prize)